thomarite/test-ci/README.md

 - tox --> config file is tox.ini
 - travis --> config file is .travis.yml
 - tools folder --> python script to validate yaml files to call from tox
+- pytest and tests folder --> tests and conftest.py for managing pytest

 At the end of the day, you can make travis to call tox.
-And tox manage all tests for pylama and black.
+And tox manage all tests for pylama, black and pytest.

 Need to get used to create the virtual env inside its own folder, then it is easy to ignore for pylama/black etc.